timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 137-PROCUREMENT GENERALLY/CHAPTER 137-PROCUREMENT GENERALLY.md

     * (E) that such technical data provided to the covered Government support contractor under the authority of this section shall not be used by the covered Government support contractor to compete against the third party for Government or non-Government contracts.

-* (h) ADDITIONAL DEFINITIONS.—In this section, the terms "major system component", "major system interface", and "modular open system approach" have the meanings provided in section 2446a of this title.
+* (h) ADDITIONAL DEFINITIONS.—In this section, the terms "major system component", "modular system interface", and "modular open system approach" have the meanings provided in section 2446a of this title.

 ### §2321.
 Validation of proprietary data restrictions
 * (a) CONTRACTS COVERED BY SECTION.—This section applies to any contract for supplies or services entered into by the Department of Defense that includes provisions for the delivery of technical data.